US, Poland, Hungary land on 'backsliding democracies' list | DW | 22.11.2021

 "China's influence, coupled with its own deepening autocratization, also puts the legitimacy of the democratic model at risk,'' the report said.

-As for Africa, the group found that military coups in Chad, Sudan, Guinea, Mali and Sudan, as well as deteriorating freedoms in nations like Eswatini "have undermined remarkable progress made across the continent over the past three decades.''
+As for Africa, the group found that military coups in Chad, Sudan, Guinea, Mali and Sudan, as well as deteriorating freedoms in nations such as Eswatini "have undermined remarkable progress made across the continent over the past three decades.''

 In light of the gloomy tenor of the 80-page report, International IDEA Secretary-General Kevin Casas-Zamora said in a statement that "this is the time for democracies to be bold, to innovate and revitalize themselves."